Unpacking the drivers of accountability

 The starting point is an accepted normative framework, and in the humanitarian sector the freshly minted Core Humanitarian Standard (CHS) breaks new ground with guidelines that stress the importance of giving people supposed to benefit from humanitarian aid the opportunity to say whether or not they actually do so.

-A common standard is one thing but getting organizations to move beyond supportive rhetoric is another.
+A common standard is one thing but getting organisations to move beyond supportive rhetoric is another.
 The good news is that we now have many tools for listening to affected people and understanding their perspective.
-Most humanitarian organizations boast a participatory approach to program design.
-A smaller subset of agencies keeps an ear to the ground during program implementation, not just in the design phase.
+Most humanitarian organisations boast a participatory approach to programme design.
+A smaller subset of agencies keeps an ear to the ground during programme implementation, not just in the design phase.

-There are now robust examples of how to listen-up throughout the program cycle.
-They include ACAPS’ independent assessments, Ground Truth’s light-touch survey and follow-up methodology, REACH‘s data for planning and decision-making, #quakeHELPDESK’s rumor tracking in Nepal, and, despite their limitations, helplines.
+There are now robust examples of how to listen-up throughout the programme cycle.
+They include ACAPS’ independent assessments, Ground Truth’s light-touch survey and follow-up methodology, REACH‘s data for planning and decision-making, #quakeHELPDESK’s rumour tracking in Nepal, and, despite their limitations, helplines.
 There is also an array of communications tools championed by the CDAC Network that are the essential counterpart to collecting feedback.